Maitre-Pangolin/grisbi/devlog.md

 Password encryption through bcryptjs and JWT implementation using jsonwebtoken

 Created sample data for users with encrypted password, on to users signup and login route creation.

+Created login route, with password encryption validation using bcrypt , and sending a JWT containing the user id if credentials are accepted.

+BREAK To do next, create a sign-up route and a protected route that require authentification.

+Sign up route created with password encryption.

+## 2021-12-10